Pheelbert/battlenetwork/README.md

 * Done away with Thor:: dependencies and wrote my own animation class and animation editor

 # Author Pheelbert
 Wrote the foundation.
-He wrote the tile-based movement and update system emulating an authentic mmbn player experience compared to others out there.
+He wrote the tile-based movement system emulating an authentic mmbn player experience compared to others out there.